 Sweet, succulent fig fruit best enjoyed as it is without any addition/seasonings.

-Fresh figs are a great addition to salads, in cakes and ice-creams.
+Fresh figs are an excellent addition to salads, in cakes and ice-creams.

 Dried figs can be added to soup, stews and to enrich poultry, venison, lamb meat.